ismo-karkkainen/openapi-sourcetools/README.md

 documents.
 Only one in this category but proved useful.

-The various openapi-addsomething programs are intended to ensure there is only one copy of each practically identical schema, header, and response.
+The various openapi-addsomething programs are intended to ensure there is only one copy of each practically identical schema, header, parameter, and response.
 Besides avoiding duplicated definitions, they also ensure that code generation does not need to check if same type has already been declared.

 The practically identical is from a programming point of view.
 Summary, description, and examples are ignored by default.